 If you’re reading this, then you’re wonderful- thank you!
-I just read a great post about a trip to Greenland; while it seemed expensive, it also looked stunning.
+I just read a great post about a trip to Greenland; while it seemed expensive to visit, it also looked stunning.
 Now, a country I never thought to visit is sitting comfortably on my travel list.
 This is why I blog and why I love to read others’; there’s so much to learn!

 If you’re interested in Greenland, or want to be, click this sentence to read the post .